jcszymansk/realworld-camel-springboot/README.md

 As of now, camel variables are not used.
 This will be fixed in the next update, hopefully in a few days.

+update: used since 2024-03-12

+#### Update 2025-03-20

+A year later, I have updated the project to use the latest Camel version, that is 4.10.2; also fixed in the POM the requirement to use Java 17.

+From now on, I expect to update the project to every other Camel LTS release, which should be about once a year.

 # How to run

 To run this example you need to have Java 17 and Maven installed.